LLMCarbon: Modeling the end-to-end Carbon Footprint of Large Language Models

 \textbf{Optimal Parallelism Setting}.
-We denote the optimal parallelism configuration as $(p, t, d, e)$, where $p$, $t$, $d$, and $e$ represent degrees of pipeline, tensor, data, and expert parallelism, respectively.
-For processing dense LLMs, we use optimal settings from~\citep{Narayanan:SC2021}, depicted in Figure~\ref{f:carbon_dense_set}, where $e=1$ is omitted.
-To heighten processing parallelism, we initially raise $t$ up to $z$ (e.g., $z=8$) when employing $z$-device servers~\citep{Narayanan:SC2021}, each featuring $z$ interconnected computing devices.
-This increment in $t$ is confined to not exceed $z$ to avoid surpassing communication bandwidth limits essential for all-reduce operations during both forward and backward phases.
-Once $z$ is reached, scaling up computations of larger LLMs across multiple servers involves augmenting $p$~\citep{Narayanan:SC2021}.
-However, the model-parallel size $t\cdot p$ must not exceed a threshold to ensure that parameters and intermediate data of the LLM can fit into device memory.
-As illustrated in Figure~\ref{f:carbon_gpu_num}, the number of computing devices for attaining the optimal hardware efficiency of dense LLM processing is computed as $n=t\cdot p\cdot d$~\citep{Narayanan:SC2021}.
-Leveraging the optimal hardware efficiency data from~\citep{Narayanan:SC2021}, a degree-2 polynomial regression model is proposed to predict the optimal hardware efficiency for dense LLM processing, as shown in Figure~\ref{f:carbon_gpu_eff}.
-For MoE LLM processing, as Figure~\ref{f:carbon_moe_set} shows, the optimal parallelism settings are adopted from~\citep{Chen:ARXIV2023}.
-Assuming 64 experts within an MoE LLM, the expert parallelism size is always set to 64, intertwining $d$ and $e$ for a uniform expert distribution.
-Token embeddings are assigned to and returned from each expert, consolidating into the original data parallel rank, and resulting in two inter-device all-to-all communications during forward passes~\citep{Chen:ARXIV2023}.
-Therefore, $d$ is fixed at 1 to reduce inter-device all-to-all communications.
-Scaling the parallelism of MoE LLMs is facilitated by elevating $p$.
-The device number for attaining the optimal hardware efficiency of MoE LLM processing can also be computed as $n=t\cdot p\cdot d$, as displayed in Figure~\ref{f:carbon_gpu_num}.
-MoE LLMs necessitate fewer computing devices compared to dense LLMs with equivalent parameter counts, given their diminished total computational overhead.
-The optimal hardware efficiency during MoE LLM processing is depicted in Figure~\ref{f:carbon_gpu_eff}.
-MoE LLMs achieve $80\%\sim90\%$~\citep{Chen:ARXIV2023} of the optimal hardware efficiency of their dense base models, attributed to extra memory swaps between host and computing devices due to considerably larger parameter counts.\\
+The optimal parallelism setting is represented as $(p, t, d, e)$, where each variable corresponds to a degree of pipeline, tensor, data, and expert parallelism, respectively.
+For dense LLMs, optimal settings are derived from~\citep{Narayanan:SC2021}, depicted in Figure~\ref{f:carbon_dense_set}, where $e=1$ is omitted.
+Initially, we increase tensor parallelism ($t$) up to $z$ (e.g., $z=8$) when employing $z$-device servers~\citep{Narayanan:SC2021}, each containing $z$ interconnected devices.
+This increment in $t$ is confined to avoid exceeding communication bandwidth limits.
+Once $z$ is reached, further scaling for larger LLMs involves increasing pipeline parallelism ($p$)~\citep{Narayanan:SC2021}.
+However, the product of $t$ and $p$ ($t\cdot p$) must not exceed a certain threshold to ensure that LLM parameters and intermediate data fit into device memory.
+The number of devices required to achieve optimal hardware efficiency for dense LLM processing is calculated as $n=t\cdot p\cdot d$~\citep{Narayanan:SC2021}, and can be viewed in Figure~\ref{f:carbon_gpu_num}.
+A polynomial regression model is used to predict optimal hardware efficiency based on these parameters.
+For MoE LLMs, the optimal parallelism settings are adopted from~\citep{Chen:ARXIV2023}.
+As Figure~\ref{f:carbon_moe_set} shows, assuming 64 experts within an MoE LLM, expert parallelism ($e$) is always set to 64, intertwining $d$ and $e$ for a uniform expert distribution.
+To reduce inter-device all-to-all communications, $d$ is fixed at 1.
+Scaling MoE LLM parallelism is achieved by increasing pipeline parallelism ($p$).
+The number of devices required for optimal hardware efficiency in MoE LLM processing is also calculated as $n=t\cdot p\cdot d$.
+As Figure~\ref{f:carbon_gpu_num} exhibits, MoE LLMs require fewer devices compared to dense LLMs with equivalent parameter counts due to their lower computational overhead.
+The optimal hardware efficiency during MoE LLM processing is represented in Figure~\ref{f:carbon_gpu_eff}.
+MoE LLMs achieve $\sim80\%$~\citep{Chen:ARXIV2023} of the optimal hardware efficiency of their dense base models, due to extra host-device memory swaps.\\